 Other treatments

-You can get other treatments for these symptoms:
+You can get other treatments for the following symptoms.

 Mood swings

-Cognitive behavioural therapy (CBT) is a type of talking therapy that can help with a low mood and feelings of anxiety.
+Your GP may recommend cognitive behavioural therapy (CBT).
+This is a type of talking therapy that can help with a low mood and feelings of anxiety.

 Hot flushes

 If you would prefer not to have HRT, your GP may recommend other medicines that can help.
-Discuss the risks and benefits with your GP before starting treatment.
+Ask your GP about the risks and benefits before starting treatment.

-CBT can also help manage hot flushes.
-It can also help with sleep problems.
+CBT can also help you manage hot flushes and sleep problems.

 Learn more about hot flushes